 Conclusion: The Best Prebuilt Gaming PC Under $800

 Since this is a list for the best prebuilt PCs, we wrote this article under the assumption that anyone reading it would either not be too well acquainted with PC hardware and wouldn’t be confident enough to upgrade components on their own, or that they would be somewhat familiar with it and willing to make minor upgrades, but would mostly be searching for a hassle-free solution.

 If you consider yourself the latter, a fantastic alternative for you would be the HP Pavilion TG01-1022.
 It has a great CPU/GPU combo, it requires a RAM and storage upgrade, but the fact that it costs $720 is a huge plus, and it means that even after the upgrades the total cost of your rig would likely still be under $800.

 But this is only if you don’t mind putting in some work after already spending all that money.

-For everyone else, the SkyTech Blaze II (GTX 1660 Model) has the perfect arrangement of components that won’t feel dated even after several years of gaming.
-It still needs another 8GB of RAM and a bit more storage to be perfect, but even without it it’s a piece that even hardened gamers would approve of, and one that will incite envy in anyone who lays eyes on it.
+For everyone else, the HP Pavilion Gaming PC (the Ryzen 5 3500 model) has the perfect arrangement of components that won’t feel dated even after several years of gaming.
+It still needs another 8GB of RAM and a bit more storage to be perfect, but even without this, it will give you a gaming experience comparable to that you would have gotten in pre-Covid times.